omegahanggara/kernel-upgrader/README.md

 We will update this README.md as soon as stable version is ready to be released.
 ```

+This repository under maintenace by @omegahanggara and @krisanalfa

 ```
 Contact me on hanggara33@gmail.com
 ```